zulip/zulip/docs/production/security-model.md

   browser is logged into a Zulip account that has received the uploaded file in question).

-- Zulip supports using the Camo image proxy to proxy content like inline image previews, that can be inserted into the Zulip message feed by other users.
+- Zulip supports using the [go-camo][go-camo] image proxy to proxy content like inline image previews, that can be inserted into the Zulip message feed by other users.
 This ensures that clients do not make requests to external servers to fetch images, improving privacy.